Dangers Exist On Every Trail

 What To Bring Hiking: Optional Gear

-Cell phone – Keep it turned off until you need it, to save battery life.
+- Cell phone – Keep it turned off until you need it, to save battery life.
+Also consider an outdoor case to protect it from the elements.

 Items For After A Hike

 At the end of the hike both men and women are often sweaty and tired.
-For these reasons, always keep a few things in the car to help make the ride home comfortable.
+For these reasons, prepare to keep a few things in the car to help make the ride home comfortable.

-Either keep these in your car or store them in a dry bag at the bottom of your pack.
-Make sure to include dry footwear, so you can change out of dirty and wet boots.
+Either keep these in your car or store them in a waterproof bag at the bottom of your pack.
+Changing into a new shirt and a pair of pants is simple and glorious at the end to the day.
+Make sure to include extra footwear, so you can change out of dirty and wet boots.

-Keep some extra water and snacks in the car or some in your pack.
+Keep some extra water and snacks in the car or try carrying some in your pack.
 Having these will help to get your hydration back to normal levels and replenish energy.

-I like to have one stored in my car to dry off and warm up after an adventure.
+I like to have one stored in my car to dry off and warm up after an adventure on the trails.
 Some people like to carry a towel while they hike, either way it’s your choice.

-Knowing what to bring hiking will ensure you’re properly stocked for your journey.
+Knowing what to bring day hiking will ensure you’re properly stocked for your journey.
 Over time as you become more experienced, you can mix and match your pack to suit the conditions.
 Regardless of distance always remember to consult weather reports before you set out.
 Most of all keep your trips manageable and remember to tell someone where and when you are hiking.
-Be safe and have fun out there!
+Be safe and have a fun trip outdoors!